Narrowing down the Hubble tension to the first two rungs of distance ladders

-We present the full constraints on the CSP SNe Ia sample in Table.~\ref{tab:CSPcalibration}.
-We find that the late-time CSP SNe Ia calibrated by the Cepheid/TRGB/SBF-hosted distance moduli show perfect consistency on intercept $a_B$ as shown with red posteriors in Fig.~\ref{fig:CSPaBtension}, even the local CSP SNe calibrated by the corresponding $M_B$ priors (from Cepheid/TRGB/SBF-calibrated late-time CSP SNe) show perfect agreements with the late-time CSP SNe as also exhibited in Fig.~\ref{fig:CSPaBtension}, though the agreement is slightly less announced for the TRGB case.
-Therefore, the significant $a_B$ tension found in the PantheonPlus SNe sample is now absent in the CSP SNe sample.
+Compared to the significant $a_B$ tension found in the PantheonPlus SNe sample, the $a_B$ inconsistency in CSP Cepheid case is almost negligible.
 If the high value $H_0=73.04\pm1.04\mathrm{km/s/Mpc}$ of SH0ES~\cite{Riess:2021jrx} is driven by $m_B$ selection effects, this effect should also exist in the CSP SNe sample to manifest a diverse trend in $a_B$ values.
 However, the $a_B$ consistency in the CSP SNe sample denies this possibility.

-In fact, this $a_B$ consistency means that the redshifts of the local CSP SNe sample are measured with relatively high accuracy.
-Hence, we continue to directly constrain the local $H_0$ values solely from the Cepheid/TGRB/SBF distance moduli with their host redshifts from the local CSP SNe sample alone without using SNe in the third rung.
+Since the $a_B$ of second-rung SNe in different calibrator hosts shows good agreements with the late-time CSP SNe, we continue to directly constrain the local $H_0$ values solely from the Cepheid/de-biased TGRB/SBF distance moduli with their host redshifts from the local CSP SNe sample alone without using SNe in the third rung.
 We modify the likelihood~\eqref{eq:2-rung-SNe-likelihood} to adapt to the CSP distance measurements,

 where we assume a $\sim250\;\mathrm{km/s}$ average peculiar velocity to account for the peculiar velocity error.
 Our inference results are